Gesh901/Aviation-Study/README.md

 ```

 Finally, let's check that these changes have been effected.
-From the summary below, we can observe that all the columns are now updated with the changes and the data is now ready for analysis.
+From the summary below, all the columns are now updated with the changes and the data is now ready for analysis.

 ```python